joemoose/dungeoneers.d20/docs/spells.md

 ## Miscasting a Spell

-Whenever one or more **1s** are rolled when casting a spell, the spell parasitically drains the caster’s focus and mental energies.
-For each 1 rolled, the caster takes **d6** damage to WIL and must roll a WIL check.
+Whenever you roll one or more **1s** when casting a spell, the spell parasitically drains your caster’s focus and mental energies.
+For each 1 rolled, in addition to using up an essence, the caster takes **d6** damage to their WIL and must roll a WIL check.
 If failed, the caster takes a *Dazed* constraint.

 The spell still manifests, though at a cost to the caster.